DanHallatt/Ternary_Contour/README.md

 <!-- Example output -->
 ## Example output

-It should be noted that all data must be in the form of a list (of the different groups of data with different contour colours) of lists (of multiple datapoints for each contour):
+It should be noted that all data must be in the form of a list (of the different groups of data with different contour colours) of lists (of multiple datapoints for each contour) of lists (for each datapoint, for example [Si + Al, Mg, Fe]):

 <br />
 <div align="center">